liamzdenek/ferment-ai/memory-bank/progress.md

 ## Known Issues

-1. **Jest Configuration**: We're experiencing issues with the Jest plugin in the Nx configuration, which prevents us from running tests and creating new applications.

-2. **Demo Application**: We haven't been able to create a demo application due to the Jest configuration issues.

-3. **Module Resolution**: There are some issues with TypeScript module resolution that need to be addressed.
+1. **Module Resolution**: There are some issues with TypeScript module resolution that need to be addressed.

+2. **Core Constructs Runtime**: The core-constructs-runtime package needs to be implemented, including the HttpApplication class.

+3. **Processor/Runtime Module Interface**: We need to design and implement a processor/runtime module interface to validate that all necessary modules are available to execute the constructs.

 ## Next Milestones

-1. **Fix Jest Configuration** (Target: Week 1)
+1. **Implement HttpApplication in core-constructs-runtime** (Target: Week 1)
+   - Create the HttpApplication class that extends RootConstruct
+   - Implement the 'serve' operation to initialize the HTTP API
-   - Resolve the issues with the Jest plugin
+   - Ensure proper integration with the rest of the system
-   - Enable proper testing
-   - Allow creation of new applications

-2. **Create Demo Application** (Target: Week 1)
+2. **Design Processor/Runtime Module Interface** (Target: Week 1)
-   - Create a demo application that showcases the usage of our constructs
+   - Plan the interface design
+   - Determine validation requirements
-   - Implement a simple two-agent model
+   - Implement the interface
-   - Demonstrate the core functionality
+   - Create tests for the interface

 3. **Implement Journal System** (Target: Week 2)
    - Define journal event structure